National Search And Rescue Committee

 The purpose of this Directive is to require use of the USNG as FEMA’s standard geographic reference system across all preparedness, mitigation, response, and recovery activities as well as land-based and land-air operations and to provide instruction for effective implementation.

-• National Preparedness )(First Edition) -- September 2011
+• National Preparedness Goal (Second Edition) -- September 2015

-• National Response Framework Resource Center
+• National Planning Frameworks Resource Center

-• National Response Framework (2nd Edition) -- May 2013
+• National Response Framework (Fourth Edition) -- October 2019

 The National Response Framework is a guide to how the Nation responds to all types of disasters and emergencies.
 It is built on scalable, flexible, and adaptable concepts identified in the National Incident Management System to align key roles and responsibilities across the Nation.